Contracted Base, working in East Surrey communities

-Ensure that all aspects of personal care and support is provided for health needs in accordance with an individual’s support plan and risk assessments.
+Provide all aspects of personal care and support for health needs in accordance with an individual’s support plan and risk assessments.
 This may include the safe handling, dispensing, administration and recording of medication on their behalf.

 To support individuals to speak up and to have a meaningful voice through self-advocacy and co-production.

 Role Specific Objectives – Working Relationships

 Through the facilitation of professional working relationships, communicate effectively and professionally with the people Surrey Choices supports, their families, carers and support networks and health and social care professionals.

 Develop effective working relationships with members of community organisations and groups in an effort to achieve inclusion and as an ambassador for Surrey Choices.

 Within Data Protection guidelines, maintain regular suitable contact with families, Carers and support networks to promote positive involvement.